 Article 13

-For the purposes of this Convention “writing” includes telegram and telex.
+For the purposes of this Convention writing includes telegram and telex.

 PART II — FORMATION OF THE CONTRACT

 Article 14

 (1) A proposal for concluding a contract addressed to one or more specific persons constitutes an offer if it is sufficiently definite and indicates the intention of the offeror to be bound in case of acceptance.
 A proposal is sufficiently definite if it indicates the goods and expressly or implicitly fixes or makes provision for determing the quantity and the price.